ducdmdo/resolving-fun-problems-daily/README.md

           -     Removing an item from the tail end => cost us O(N); Because we have to start at the beginning of the Linked List an iterate through to the end.
           -     Removing an item from the beginning => cost us O(1); This is a place where Linked Lists are better than Arrays.
 Arrays are O(n) when removing the first item because of the reindexing that is required.
           -     Finding an item by index => cost us 0(N); You have to iterate through the Linked List until you get to the index you are looking for.
+          - Getting node at **index position**
+          -     You need to iterate to the Nth position

-          - Deleting/addition a node at index position - quite a lot of edge cases
+          - Deleting/addition a node **at index position** - quite a lot of edge cases
-          -     Let's create a new tempNode separately.
+          -     Let's create a new tempNode separately (let tempNode = new ListNode(-Infinity)).
 Then point to the 'head' node
           -     Let's create another 3 nodes - previousNode, currentNode, nextNode
-          -         Calculate the nextNode to the right position then
+          -         Move the nextNode to the Nth position
+          -         Keep track of let removedNode = head; let prevNode = tempNode;
           -         Use the nextNode to iterate through the linkedlist, until the nextNode points to Null
           -             Then move along 3 nodes accordingly
+          -         Then disconnect the 'removedNode'
-          - reverse is the basic and quite interesting - using 3 nodes moving
+          - Reversing is the basic and quite interesting - using 3 nodes moving
           -     Swap head and tail - Use tempNode to swap head and tail
           -     Create prevNode & nextNode
           -     Move 3 nodes accordingly to reverse the linkedlist